Saving Taxes!

-Set off of losses means adjusting the losses against the profit or income of that particular year.
+Set-off of losses means adjusting the losses against the profit or income of that particular year.
 Losses that are not set off against income in the same year can be carried forward to the subsequent years for set off against income of those years.
 A set-off could be an intra-head set-off or an inter-head set-off.

 The losses from one source of income can be set off against income from another source under the same head of income.

-For eg: Loss from Business A can be set off against profit from Business B, where Business A is one source and Business B is another source and the common head of income is “Business”.
+For eg: Loss from Business A can be set off against profit from Business B, where Business A is one source and Business B is another source under the common head of income is “Business”.

 Exceptions to an intra-head set off: